 A Vanderbilt University study also found that volunteer work enhances our well-being in a variety of ways, including happiness, self-esteem, our sense of control over life, physical health and relief from depression.
-Volunteering clearly helps people maintain their independence, dignity and purpose.
+Volunteering clearly helps people maintain their independence, dignity to four hours a week.
+Volunteers usually work out a regular schedule of availability, but some prefer to be available to fill in as needed.

 AARP itself offers a broad range of volunteer opportunities.
-Each volunteer is free to choose how much time he or "The challenge is to live up to our better selves, to she would like to give.
-Most individuals volunteer from two to four hours a week.
-Volunteers usually work out a regular schedule of availability, but some prefer to be available to fill in as needed.
+Each volunteer is free to choose how much time he or she would like to give.
+Most individuals volunteer from two